Auto Insurance Claim Advice

 Insurance Companies will be checking for fraud

-A fire claim will only be covered if you carry comprehensive coverage, unless, the fire arises out of a collision.
+A fire claim will only be covered if you carry comprehensive coverage unless the fire arises out of a collision.

 Insurance adjusters are trained to scrutinize fire claims.
 This type of claim lends itself to fraudulent claims.

-If the fire was due to mechanical breakdown, then you need to read your policy very closely and see if the ensuing fire damage will be covered.
+If the fire was due to a mechanical breakdown, then you need to read your policy very closely and see if the ensuing fire damage will be covered.

-Most insurance companies will pay for all the fire and smoke damage, except for the actual part or component of your vehicle that was defective (read your policy for exact detail).
+Most insurance companies will pay for all fire and smoke damage, except for the actual part or component of your vehicle that was defective (read your policy for exact detail).

 For example, they will pay for the entire car except for the five inch piece of wire in your stereo system that caused the fire.
-If the fire was caused by a defective battery, then will subtract the value of the battery and pay for the rest.
+If the fire was caused by a defective battery, then they will subtract the value of the battery and pay for the rest.

-If the fire was caused by someone, not by mistake but intentionally, you are still covered.
+If the fire was caused by someone, not by mistake, but intentionally, you are still covered.
 Comprehensive coverage covers arson and vandalism.

 Unless they have evidence of such, you cannot be accused of fraud.